 Greg Filbeck, DBA, CFA, FRM, PRM, CAIA, University of Kentucky.
 Investments, portfolio theory, and corporate finance.
 Research studies are focused within the investments, portfolio management, and behavioral finance areas.
 In addition to ten years of experience in academia, he has seven years of experience as senior vice president of Schweser, a division of Kaplan, Inc. where he headed the content and curriculum areas and started and lead marketing and sales areas.

 John Fizel, Ph.D., Michigan State University.
-Research and teaching interests include applied microeconomic analysis; industrial organization and behavior; managerial economics; econometrics; regulation and antitrust; managerial decision making; sports economics.
-Dr. Fizel has been a consultant for major league baseball players' agents and the Attorney General's office of the Commonwealth of Pennsylvania.
+Research and teaching interests include applied microeconomic analysis; industrial organization and behavior; managerial economics and decision analysis; econometrics; and sports economics.
+Dr. Fizel is the former director of the Penn State iMBA program and has been a consultant for major league baseball players' agents and the Attorney General's office of the Commonwealth of Pennsylvania.

 William H. A. Johnson, Ph.D., Schulich School of Business, York University.
 Research and teaching interests include innovation, strategy, and international management.
 His research interests include international practices of New Product Development (NPD) and innovation in China.
 Dr. Johnson created the NPD&PM tract at the Decision Sciences Institute in 2005.
 He has consulted pharmaceutical companies and the National Research Council in Canada and has published in a number of respected research journals on innovation and knowledge management.